Isaac-Tait/deno/docs/typescript/migration.md

 While this might work in some cases, it has some severe limits in Deno.
 This is because Deno, by default, runs type checking in what is called _strict mode_.
-This means a lot of unclear or ambiguous situations where are not caught in non-strict mode will result in diagnostics being generated, and JavaScript is nothing but unclear and ambiguous when it comes to types.
+This means a lot of unclear or ambiguous situations are not caught in non-strict mode and will result in diagnostics being generated, and JavaScript is nothing but unclear and ambiguous when it comes to types.